Tenuta Carretta

 Wine production

-It is little more than a contract drawn up on November 28, 1467 by the notary Giorgio di Monteacuto (today’s Monteu Roero) to be considered the true starting point of the history of the estate.
-In it, the then owner, Andrea Damiano, lord of Piobesi, gave permission to the Porrini brothers – Corrado, Giacomino and Pietrino – to work and cultivate (and harvest) his land of “cassina Careta” for nine years.
+It is nothing more than a contract drawn up on November 28, 1467, by the notary Giorgio di Monteacuto (now Monteu Roero) that can be considered the starting point of the estate's history.
+In it, the then owner, Andrea Damiano, lord of Piobesi, gave permission to the Porrini brothers—Corrado, Giacomino, and Pietrino—to work and cultivate (and harvest) his land at “cassina Careta” for nine years.

-It is a document of extraordinary value because of its wealth of detail.
-It even includes the obligations the farmers have entered into for the cultivation; as for the vines, they had to diligently “putare” (prune), “agonzare” (repair), “et scarzorare” (prune), in short, do whatever was necessary and appropriate according to custom.
-However, the grapes from the vines of the Podio hills were still owned by the lord, without any hindrance (salvo et reservato vites Podi Serre, de quibus sen nil impedire teneantur et debeant”).
+It is a document of extraordinary value due to its wealth of detail.
+It even includes the obligations that the farmers undertook for the cultivation; as far as the vines were concerned, they had to diligently “putare” (prune), ‘agonzare’ (repair), “et scarzorare” (trim), in short, do everything that was necessary and appropriate according to custom.
+However, the grapes from the vines on the Podio hills were still the property of the lord, without any impediment (salvo et reservato vites Podi Serre, de quibus sen nil impedire teneantur et debeant”).

 THE VINEYARD

-The act concludes with a closing statement: while all the harvested grapes are split in two, those of the vines on the hill of Podio (Podium Serrae) are reserved for the lord, without any hindrance on the part of anyone (“salvo et reservato vites Podi Serrae, de quibus sen nil impedire teneatur et debeant”), it is a certificate of “ante litertam.”
-Unique in the history of Piedmont, and arguably Italy, from the quality of the vineyard that to this day dominates the vineyards of other wineries.
+The act concludes with a final declaration: while all harvested grapes are divided in two, those from the vines on the hill of Podio (Podium Serrae) are reserved for the lord, without any hindrance from anyone (“salvo et reservato vites Podi Serrae, de quibus sen nil impedire teneantur et debeant”), it is a certificate of “ante litertam.”
+Unique in the history of Piedmont, and perhaps Italy, for the quality of the vineyard that still dominates the vineyards of other wineries to this day.

 MIROGLIO